State Inspections: What You Need To Know

 Getting a vehicle inspected is pretty easy for an owner.
 You’ll need to bring a valid vehicle registration, valid insurance card, and valid driver’s license to whatever facility you choose.
 Then all you have to do is give the inspector the paperwork you brought with you and they will take the car through the inspection process.
 You will either pass or fail depending on your vehicle’s status.
 Passing means they will put a new inspection sticker on your car and you’re good to go.
 Inspections are required every two years, so you won’t have to worry about it again for a while.

-has the option to fix the issue themselves or take the vehicle to a registered Emissions Repair Facility (ERF).
+If your car fails the inspection, you will get a red rejection sticker and a report to help determine why it failed and how much time you have to fix it.
+You will also receive an Emissions Repair Form, which has to be filled out before the car is reinspected.
+If it failed emissions tests, the owner has the option to fix the issue themselves or take the vehicle to a registered Emissions Repair Facility (ERF).
 Similar to an overdue inspection sticker, you can get pulled over and cited with a rejection sticker so we recommend making the repairs quickly.
 Once the car is ready to be reinspected, make sure you bring the vehicle inspection report given when it failed, and the completed emissions repair form.
 If you made the repairs yourself, you must also bring receipts for emissions-related parts.

 If your vehicle is newer than five years old, it must go to an MVC facility to be inspected.
 Vehicles less than 5 years old are eligible for a five-year exemption from the date they are manufactured.
 It will need to be inspected again by the last day of the month, five years from the manufacturer's production date, and will need to go through the regular two-year cycle from then on.